Second Rate Democracy

 The framers assumed that the veto would be an extraordinary act.

 The veto is another presidential power that is being abused.
-Today we see the frequent threat and use of the veto as being business as usual in Washington politics.
+Trump has little use for the veto at present because Republicans control both houses of Congress.
+But more often there is a split between the party in control of the House or Senate and the president’s party.
+As a result, the frequent threat and use of the veto has become business as usual in Washington politics.
 But again, the framers of the Constitution had a very different view.
 They assumed that the veto would be an extraordinary act.
 It was seen as a very serious thing to overturn legislation passed by a Congress, a body that represented the will of the people.
 They thought it would be used rarely, and primarily to block Congressional bills that were considered to be unconstitutional – such as a bill that interfered with free speech.
 In the 18th and 19th centuries, presidential vetoes were not that common and mostly invoked on constitutional grounds.
 The first fifteen presidents, from President Washington through President Lincoln, issued 59 vetoes.
-More recently, eight presidents, from Nixon through Obama, issued 322.
+More recently, ten presidents, from Nixon through Biden, issued 345.

 Beyond this huge increase, what is worrisome is that it is now common to use the veto simply on policy grounds – because the president disagrees with Congress over a particular policy – and not on more fundamental constitutional grounds.
 Many see this as anti-democratic because it is a form of minority rule where one person is able to frustrate the will of the majority as expressed through Congress.
 Some defend the veto as being an important part of the checks and balance system.
 But as we’ve seen elsewhere, checks and balances are responsible for creating the persistent gridlock that afflicts our federal government and prevents us from addressing many serious social, economic and environmental problems.
 Vetoes often contribute to making the political system less responsive to the desires of its citizens – and thus less democratic.